-- · Inclusion of regulations on not-for-profit social housing. - Obligation to record the purchase price, the collateral's value and the basis for calculation of each real estate collateral. - Requirements regarding the independence of internal bank functions in the valuation of real estate collateral and in the use of valuation models.
+- Inclusion of regulations on not-for-profit social housing. - Obligation to record the purchase price, the collateral's value and the basis for calculation of each real estate collateral. - Requirements regarding the independence of internal bank functions in the valuation of real estate collateral and in the use of valuation models. - Provisions for plausibility checks of creditworthiness and sustainability in cases of periodic resubmission.